Perkyrain/SerpentAI_wiki/game-list-to-work-with-the-framework.md

     * Game Plugin: <https://github.com/SerpentAI/SerpentAIsaacGamePlugin>
     * Game Agent Plugin: <https://github.com/SerpentAI/SerpentAIsaacGameAgentPlugin>

-this one might be the experiment with which you came across the framework, you can write your own game agent or start playing around with the one already made by Serpent.
+This one might be the experiment with which you came across the framework, you can write your own game agent or start playing around with the one already made by Serpent.
 you can teleport in monstro room by using the following command:
-usualy on qwerty keyboard console command interface is spawned by using '~', however it can differ regarding you keyboard layout (on azerty one, you will have to use the key above the tabulation one) syntax is goto s.boss.<boss id>
+usualy on qwerty keyboard console command interface is spawned by using '~', however it can differ regarding you keyboard layout (on azerty one, you will have to use the key above the tabulation one)
+syntax is: goto s.boss.<boss\_room\_id>
 ```
 goto s.boss.1010
 ```
 if you want you can give him items with the following:
 syntax is giveitem <itemid>
 the following will give him soy milk and libra
 ```
 giveitem c330
 giveitem c304
 ```
 here is some doc about the isaac console: <https://bindingofisaacrebirth.gamepedia.com/Debug_Console>
-here are some cool clips of it:
+here are some cool clips of the agent working:
 * <https://clips.twitch.tv/FunnyBlazingCoyotePartyTime>
 * <https://clips.twitch.tv/WonderfulMuddyOtterKippa>